 What Makes a Will Invalid, and When Does a Will Become Invalid?

+What invalidates a will?
+Several factors can lead to a will being invalid.
 Wills are important legal instruments that can have a significant impact on the rights of many people.
 Because wills are so important, courts closely scrutinize them to make sure they are legally valid before giving them legal effect.
-There are a few different ways that a will can be invalid.

 The Will is Not Signed